Tao Te Ching

 Russia's greatest poet

-Themes: Freedom Paradox
+Themes: Paradox Freedom

 In this age, which believes that there is a short-cut to everything, the greatest lesson to be learned is that the most difficult way, in the long run, is the easiest.”